flatsurf/flatsurf/README.conda.md

 conda config --add channels flatsurf
 ```

-Once the `flatsurf` channel has been enabled, `libflatsurf, pyflatsurf` can be installed with:
+Once the `flatsurf` channel has been enabled, `flatsurf-polygon, libflatsurf, pyflatsurf` can be installed with:

 ```
-conda install libflatsurf pyflatsurf
+conda install flatsurf-polygon libflatsurf pyflatsurf
 ```

-It is possible to list all of the versions of `libflatsurf` available on your platform with:
+It is possible to list all of the versions of `flatsurf-polygon` available on your platform with:

 ```
-conda search libflatsurf --channel flatsurf
+conda search flatsurf-polygon --channel flatsurf
 ```